Ian-Muthengi/Call_Centre_Dashboard_-power_BI-/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:

-- What is the overall sales trend?
+- What is the overall response time?
-- Which products are top sellers?
+- What is the highest sentiment in calls or customer satisfaction?
-- What are the peak sales periods?
+- What day of the week experiences the highest volume of calls?

 ### Data Analysis
 Features worked with: